sinch/net-ConferenceCalling/readme.md

 However, as we've pointed out before; being the middleman of whichever project, and having to go through the “I just need to call X, Y and Z, and then I’ll call you back”-procedure is super annoying and time consuming.

-Create a system that connects a bunch of people in a conference call instead!
+Create a solution that connects a bunch of people in a conference call instead!

 **In this tutorial, we'll show how easy it is to build a regular conference calling solution with both Dial in and Dial out functionality.
 In part 2 and 3, we'll add VoIP clients to the mix.**